inji/inji-vc-renderer-ios-swift/README.md

 - Add package dependency: Enter Package URL of InjiVcRenderer repo

 ### API
-- `renderVC(credentialFormat: CredentialFormat, wellKnownJson: String? = nil, vcJsonString: String): [Any]` - expects the Verifiable Credential as parameter and returns the replaced SVG Template.
+- `generateCredentialDisplayContent(credentialFormat: CredentialFormat, wellKnownJson: String? = nil, vcJsonString: String): [Any]` - expects the Verifiable Credential as parameter and returns the replaced SVG Template.
     - `vcJsonString` - VC Downloaded in stringified format.
     - `wellKnownJson` - Well-known Json downloaded in stringified format.
 It is optional parameter.
     - `credentialFormat` - Enum to specify the credential format.
 Currently only LDP_VC format is supported.